gatsbyjs/gatsby/docs/docs/reach-router-and-gatsby.md

 ## Client and Server Routing 🤝

-Did you know that besides using the `<Link />` ([docs](https://www.gatsbyjs.org/docs/gatsby-link/)) api for declaring routes, you define your own client side routes?
+Besides using the [`<Link />` API](https://www.gatsbyjs.org/docs/gatsby-link/) for linking between pages Gatsby generates, you can define your own client-side routes.
 See this [example](https://github.com/gatsbyjs/gatsby/tree/master/examples/client-only-paths) on how to use `<Router />` from `@reach/router` to have server and client routes work seamlessly together with your server routes.

 ## Other resources